 1880 Tower Drive, 847-729-9273

 The scene: Looking for a party?
 Look no further.
 This large restaurant and bar is likely to be packed with hungry fans throughout the game.
 The Yard House's huge menu includes dishes like the Lobster, Crab & Artichoke Dip and delicious Firecracker Wings.
-Combine an overwhelming large food selection with a seemingly never-ending beer list and you have the perfect playoff game recipe.
+Combine an overwhelming large food selection with a seemingly and you have the perfect playoff game recipe.

 1241 Harms Road, 847-724-5577

 The scene: You won't find a restaurant with more tradition than Hackney's on Harms.
 Cozy and charming, this burger joint is the original Hackney's location which opened way back in 1939.
 Sit back, watch the game and sink your teeth into a famous (with a cold beer, of course).